Remi-Gau/eCobidas/scripts/README.md

 You will need to have python installed.

-There are few dependencies (for now):
+There are few dependencies (for now).
+One of them is the `reproschema-py` package that helps to validate that the schema you create is valid.

 -   reproschema
 -   requests_cache